 Next, you need to decide just how gathered you want your ruffle to be.
 Measure around the circumference of your top or dress.

 Then, take that measurement and multiply it by the amount you want to ruffle.
+I suggest using numbers between 1.5 to 3.
 The more body you want the ruffle to have, the larger number you use, as in the examples below.

 Cut a strip or strips of fabric to sew together to make the length you need for the desired amount of ruffle.
 Once you have a strip long enough, add 1 inch (for seam allowances), then cut the strip and sew it into a loop, right sides together, matching short ends.